 Michael Go, M.D.
 Principal Investigator.
 Phase I, Non-Randomized, Feasibility Study for the use of bone marrow cell concentrate prepared using Magellan system for the treatment of critical limb ischemia.
 Primary objective: measure time to treat failure (treatment failure is defined as major amputation of treated limb or death).
-Open to enrollment
+Closed to enrollment

 Patrick Vaccaro, M.D., Principal Investigator.
 A phase II clinical study of the safety and efficacy of the Relay Thoracic Stent Graft in Patients with Thoracic Aortic Pathologies.
 Primary objectives: efficacy and safety.
 Primary efficacy will be evaluated by the device-related adverse event rate of endovascular repair (via Relay stent graft) through one year.
 Primary safety will be evaluated by comparing major adverse events within one year in subjects treated using the Relay stent graft with those who underwent open surgical repair.
 Closed to enrollment

 Jean Starr, M.D.
 Principal Investigator.
 Stenting of the Superficial femoral and proximal popliteal arteries with the Boston Scientific INNOVA self-expanding bare metal stent system.
 Primary objective: to determine whether the Nitinol stent shows acceptable performance in long-term (12 month) safety rates and vessel patency when treating femoropopliteal lesions.
 Closed to enrollment

 Jean Starr, M.D., Principal Investigator.
 Clinical investigation plan for the Zenith TX2 Low Profile TAA endovascular graft.
 Primary objective: to evaluate the safety and effectiveness of the TAA graft.
 The primary safety endpoint will be the major adverse event rate at 30-day follow-up, and the primary effectiveness endpoint will be device success at 12 months.
 Closed to enrollment

 Jean Starr, M.D.,Principal Investigator.
 Stenting and Angioplasty with protection in patients at high risk for endarterectomy.
 Primary objective: to estimate 30-day MAE rate of stenting distal protection in the treatment of obstructive carotid artery disease in high-surgical risk patients with atherosclerotic disease of the carotid arteries.
 Closed to enrollment